 For online sessions, you’ll provide the art materials yourself.
 I’ll guide you recommended art supplies for the session.

-Initial Session
+First Session

-The first two sessions are a chance to see if it’s a good fit for both of us.
+The first three sessions are a chance to see if it’s a good fit for both of us.
 So there’s no pressure to commit right away, and you always have the option to end therapy at any time.

-What a Typical Sessions Looks Like
+What a Typical Session Looks Like

 Sessions might begin with an art prompt that we come up with together.
 If you’re not sure where to start, I can suggest prompts that relate to your treatment.